MicrosoftDocs/azure-ai-docs/articles/ai-services/computer-vision/identity-quotas-limits.md

 ### How to request an increase to the default limits

-To increase rate limits and resource limits, you can submit a support request.
-However, for other quota limits, you need to switch to a higher pricing tier to increase those quotas.
+To increase rate limits and resource limits for paid subscription, you can submit a support request.

-[Submit a support request](/azure/ai-services/cognitive-services-support-options?context=%2Fazure%2Fai-services%2Fopenai%2Fcontext%2Fcontext) and provide the following information:
+[Submit a support request](https://azure.microsoft.com/support/create-ticket/) and provide the following information:
 - A description of your Face use case.
 - The reason for requesting an increase in your current limits.
 - Which of your subscriptions or resources are affected?